The name Issachar in the Bible

 - The famous Issachar is Jacob's ninth son and Leah's fifth (Genesis 30:18).
 His name occurs in the Greek New Testament only once, in Revelation 7:7, where it's spelled Ισαχαρ.
 Very curiously, the ethnonym Issacharite (יששכרי), does not occur in the Bible.

 - The lesser known is the seventh son of Obed-edom (1 Chronicles 26:5).

 Etymology of the name Issachar

 The name Issachar consists of two parts, although the origin and meaning of the first part is disputed.
 NOBSE Study Bible Name List suggests a root in the word איש (ish) meaning man in the sense of a function (man of such and such).
 This word is written with an aleph, which does not occur in the name:

 Note that the Masoretes pointed the first part of the name Issachar, ישׂ, with a שׂ (shin), while the noun אישׁ became pointed with a שׁ (shin).

-BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names see more in the word (yesh), meaning existence, there is, are.
-Note that both words are written with a while the first name segment is contains a .
+BDB Theological Dictionary and Jones' Dictionary of Old Testament Proper Names disagree with NOBSE all together, and see more in the word יש (yesh), meaning there is:

-NOBS Study Bible Name List reads Man Of Hire.
-Jones' Dictionary of Old Testament Proper Names reads He Is Wages.
-BDB Theological Dictionary favors There Is Recompense.
+For a meaning of the name Issachar, NOBSE Study Bible Name List seems to go with the word איש ('ish), meaning man and reads Man Of Hire.
+Jones' Dictionary of Old Testament Proper Names uses יש (yesh), the particle that's indicative of presence and proposes He Is Wages.
+BDB Theological Dictionary, similarly, suggests There Is Recompense.